redislabs-training/ru204/admin-training/lab-environment/README.md

 # Admin Training Lab Environment

-Much more than lab setup.
+These docs provide more than just setup.

 ## Overview

-Gives you an [overview] of what's in the environment and what it looks like when you use it.
+They include an [overview] of what's in the environment, what it looks like when you use it, and how to set it up.

 Each student gets a VM with a bunch of stuff in it.

 ## Start VMs

-Shows you how to [start VMs] as an employee or instructor.
+This shows you how to [start VMs] as an employee or instructor.

 ## Use VMs

-Shows you how to [use VMs].
+This shows you how to [use VMs] as an employee or instructor.

 This is not the lab manual, which has much more.
-This is an overview for employees and instructors on how to use VMs.

 ## VM Stage 1 Config

 VMs are created in stages for easy re-config.

-Shows you how to [config a Stage 1 VM] with Docker networking and vanilla VNC.
+This shows you how to [config a Stage 1 VM] with Docker networking and vanilla VNC.

 ## VM Stage 2 Config

-Shows you how to [configure a Stage 2 VM] with [configured DNS].
+This shows you how to [configure a Stage 2 VM] with [configured DNS].

 ## VM Stage 3 Config

-Shows you how to [configure a Stage 3 VM] with [configured VNC].
+This shows you how to [configure a Stage 3 VM] with [configured VNC].

 ## Why Stages